Android Kunjappan Version 5.25: Plot

 Subramanian returns home with the latest Android Robot (Version 5.25) to take care of his father.
 Although Bhaskaran was hesitant to accept the robot into his life, even being somewhat scared of it at first, eventually develops a strong liking to the robot and then, unexpectedly, becomes too attached to it.
-It (or he at this point) is named Kunjappan (lit. short man), which creates some confusion among the locals, as there was also another Kunjappan (Vinu's father).
+The robot is named Kunjappan (lit. short man), which creates some confusion among the locals, as Vinu's father shares the same name.
 Slowly, the robot becomes irreplaceably close to Bhaskaran's heart.
 Kunjappan also helped Bhaskaran to make contact with his ex-lover Soudamini.

 Soon enough, Bhaskaran starts to see Kunjappan as his own son.
 However, Subramanian becomes extremely worried about Bhaskaran.
 So, he decides to quit his job and go back home along with Hitomi.
 Subramanian convinces Bhaskaran to go to the local pond for his bath without Kunjappan.
 However, after having food with Subramanian, he sees Hitomi repairing a disassembled Kunjappan.
 Enraged to see this, Bhaskaran tries to stop it, but Subramanian stops him.
 Bhaskaran furiously asks what Subramanian is playing at, and Subramanian flares back that the robot will eventually kill him.
 Bhaskaran shouts back that even if Bhaskaran can't take care of him, at least to let Kunjappan do it.
-Subramanian, knowing that his father will suffer Cardiac Arrest if he gets too worked up, restores Kunjappan to its previous state.
+Subramanian, knowing that his father will suffer cardiac arrest if he gets too worked up, restores Kunjappan to its previous state.
 That night, Hitomi and Subramanian watches a CCTV Camera footage of a previously modelled robot strangling its aged customer to death.
 He becomes scared and finds Bhaskaran and Kunjappan are missing.
 Bhaskaran left home with Kunjappan to a forest nearby where he thought that they could live, undisturbed.
 Meanwhile, Subramanian and Hitomi, searching for Bhaskaran and Kunjappan, arrive at the forest with Prasannan.
 After Bhaskaran sends a message to Soudamini, Kunjappan tells Bhaskaran that what Subramanian told was right and he is not a human being but a machine whose job was to assist him.
 He doesn't want Bhaskaran to love him or he doesn't know it also.
 He tells him to leave him in the forest and to go back.
 Bhaskaran becomes emotional and heartbroken when Kunjappan tells him like that.
 When Subramanian finds Bhaskaran, Vinu attacks Kunjappan and steals his head.
 In its in-built security reflex, Kunjappan strangles Subramanian.
 However, Bhaskaran saves Subramanian.
 Bhaskaran, Subramanian, Hitomi and Prasannan leave for home, and while on the back of Subramanian's motorcycle, Bhaskaran sees Subramanian as Kunjappan, and whispers his name.